The balance sheet: one of the three main financial statements

 - Intangible assets: Assets that are non-physical or intangible but can be valued, such as goodwill and intellectual property, fall under this category.

 The money a business owes to an outside party is called a liability.
-It might be an amount that the company has to pay to a supplier or the interest it has to pay towards bonds that they issued to creditors.
+It might be an amount that the company has to pay to a supplier or the interest it has to pay on bonds issued to creditors.
 Salaries, utility costs, and rent also fall under this category.

 If the amount is due within one year, it’s called a current liability.
 Depending on the due date, you list it accordingly in the balance sheet.
 Any amount that you owe after a year is called long-term liability.